thedotmack/grunt-slide-deck/slides/using-markdown-files-for-site-content.md

-##  Using Jade Templates with JSON data and Markdown Files
+##  Using Markdown Files for Site Content

 This is a new Markdown slide